Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Discussion

-Moreover, the above discussion suggests that DM is most likely responding to the baryonic processes taking place in the inner region of galaxies throughout cosmic time.
-This also implies that early (say, $z> 2$) DM halos are likely cuspy, which may have changed over cosmic time under the influence of galactic processes (e.g., AGN and supernova feedbacks, dynamical frictions), which has been previously suggested by many authors such as \citet{Navarro1996, Pontzen2012, Nipoti2015, read2016, Read2018} and \citet{Lazar2020}.
-Although, the difference in the size and density of the DM-core between $z\sim 1$ and $z\approx 0$ is small, it is nevertheless remarkable and could have a very strong impact on the identification of the {\em Nature of Dark Matter }.
-In short, it shows a clear expansion in the structure of DM halos over cosmic timescales.
-Based on these results, one can easily interpret that if the DM cores are denser at $z\sim 1$, then the virialization scale (radius) of these systems should also be smaller with respect to the locals.
+The discussion above suggests that DM is most likely responding to the baryonic processes taking place in the inner region of galaxies throughout cosmic time.
+This also implies that if theory is correct and that early DM halos are cuspy (for instance at $z> 2$), they must have changed over cosmic time under the influence of galactic processes (e.g., AGN and supernova feedback as well as dynamical friction), which has been previously suggested by many authors such as \citet{Navarro1996, Pontzen2012, Nipoti2015, read2016, Read2018}, and \citet{Lazar2020}.
+Although, the difference in the size and density of the DM core between $z\sim 1$ and $z\approx 0$ is small, it is nevertheless remarkable and could have a very strong impact on the identification of the nature of DM and building the models for galaxy evolution.
+In short, our results suggest that the structure of DM halos expand over cosmic time.
+Based on these results, one can easily interpret that if the DM cores are denser at $z\sim 1$, then the virialization scale ($R_{vir}$) of these systems should also be smaller with respect to the locals.
 The latter argument can be further tested using the forthcoming observations of neutral hydrogen in the outskirts of galaxies \citep{Baker2018}.

 Furthermore, the results obtained with the Burkert halo model are consistent with the simulations.
 Therefore, so far we suggest that the rotation-dominated star-forming galaxies in the simulations and observations are very likely to have a DM core at the center of the halo.
 However, the inference of DM cores is very indirect in this study due to limited resolution in the inner region of galaxies.
-Therefore, to confirm the our arguments, we still require high-resolution and good signal-to-noise data in the inner region of the galaxies.
-That can possibly be obtained with the upcoming James Webb Space Telescope (JWST) and in the future with the Extremely Large Telescope (ELT).
+To confirm our findings, we still require high resolution and good S/N data in the inner region of the galaxies.
+That can possibly be obtained with the upcoming James Webb Space Telescope (JWST) and in future with the Extremely Large Telescope (ELT).

-\section{Summary \& Conclusions}
+\section{Summary \& conclusions}